flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 impossible in most other languages.
 In aggregate, these utility functions make your life a lot easier.

-Ta-da!

 ## FWPD

 To pull everything together, let's write the beginnings of a sophisticated vampire data analysis program for the Forks, Washington Police Department (FWPD).

-The FWPD has a sophisticated new database technology called CSV (comma-separated values).
+The FWPD has a fancy new database technology called CSV (comma-separated values).
 Our job is to parse this state-of-the-art "csv" and analyze it for potential vampires.
 We'll do that by filtering on each suspect's "glitter index", a 0-10 prediction of the